 c.
 If your system does not automatically power off, place the power switch in the Off (0) position.

-Attention: You must not turn on the system unit until instructed to do so in Step 3.
-Boot from Your Installation Media.
+Attention: You must not turn on the system unit until instructed to do so in "Step 3.
+Boot from Your Installation Media" on page 61.